SoarGroup/SoarGroup.github.io/docs/soar_manual/03_SyntaxOfSoarPrograms.md

 #### Multi-valued attributes

-An object in working memory may have multiple augmentations that specify the same at- tribute with different values; these are called multi-valued attributes, or multi-attributes for short.
+An object in working memory may have multiple augmentations that specify the same attribute with different values; these are called multi-valued attributes, or multi-attributes for short.
 To shorten the specification of a condition, tests for multi-valued attributes can be shortened so that the value tests are together.